rust-lang/book/src/ch10-03-lifetime-syntax.md

   or `&mut self`, then the lifetime of `self` is the lifetime assigned to all output lifetime parameters.

-If none of these things are true, then you must explicitly annotate lifetimes.
+If none of these three rules apply, then you must explicitly annotate input and output lifetimes.

 These rules sound a little bit technical, and they are.
 But we've found that they cover the vast majority of cases, allowing you to write a lot of code